-Moreover, i.e. if the wind is from the left side, the a/c would crab towards left, say about 270° for VIDP R/W 28 (runway orientation 284°), this offset of about 15° would result in the forward vision of the pilot on left seat to get partially reduced by the nose structure of the aircraft and the vertical post of the windscreen.
+Moreover, i.e. if the wind is from the left side, the a/c would crab towards left, say about 270° for VIDP R/W 28 (runway orientation 284°), this about 15° offset would result in the forward vision of the pilot on left seat to get partially reduced by the nose structure of the aircraft and the vertical post of the windscreen.

-Anticipate this aspect and monitor the offset angle on the ND i.e. the difference between the track (green) diamond and aircraft heading.
+Anticipate this aspect and monitor the offset angle on the ND i.e. the difference between the track green diamond and aircraft heading.